Rocky56gh9/Multi-Function-ePaper-Frame/README.md

 2. Run **python epd_7in5b_V2.py**<br>

 If the script runs and you see the series of test images run, you should be good to proceed!

-# Copy Assets to Pi
-1. Copy images from local machine to RaspberryPi:<br>
-scp /[path to image]/[image name].bmp [piusername]@[piip]:/[path to where you are housing scripts] - Do this for each of the .bmp images.

-In my case, I just left everything in the "examples" folder along with the test scripts.
-If I had it to do over again, I might put them elsewhere.
-But for now, I put the python scripts and images all in the same examples folder.

-# Set Up Scripts
-1. In the same examples folder, create each of the python files for the project.
-2. Customize all of the variables to your preference, e.g., image locations, geographic location for weather, etc.
-3. Run the scripts individually to test them out.

-The Weather Station is hard-coded for Eastern time, but that should be adjustable, though those instructions are not included here.

 # Crontab Jobs
 The setup script automatically runs the scripts according to this schedule.
 You can modify the schedule.
 All scripts run from 7am to 9pm as shown.